The Mid-City neighborhood of New Orleans is a great

 The Best Bet for Great Drinks in Mid-City New Orleans

-With a ton of live music, games to play, ample TVs to watch sports, and getting to know the locals, Mid-City bars are some of the best in New Orleans.
+With a ton of live music, games to play, ample TVs to watch sports, and opportunities to get to know the locals, Mid-City bars are some of the best in New Orleans.
 The hard part is deciding which place to go to next.
 There's so much going on here, you're always going to miss something.

 If you find yourself on a barstool at one of